 Consider making your book available first on Laterpress, for a limited time.
 Major retailers often make a 30-50% commission on every book sale.
-On Laterpress, we take 5%.
-Offering the book first on Laterpress can channel your most enthusiastic fans into a platform where you’re making the best royalty percentage.
+In comparison, Laterpress doesn't take anything out of your direct sales.
+Offering the book first on Laterpress can channel your most enthusiastic fans into a platform where you’re making much more per sale.

 Strategy #2: The Early Access Premium